-Once a printing session is finished, resin prints must be carefully removed to prevent potential damage to the building plate.
-Follow the instructions below to remove resin prints safely.
+After a printing session has been completed, resin prints must be carefully removed to prevent potential damage to both the prints and the building plate.
+You can keep following the instructions in this article to remove resin prints safely.

 Gloves are necessary to prevent your skin from getting in contact with liquid resin, as resin might cause irritation to the skin.
-For more information, please check out our MSDS documents.
+For more information, please check out our SDS documents.

-If a print is tough to remove from the building plate, we suggest trying out the following methods:
+If a print is difficult to remove from the building plate, we suggest trying out the following steps:

 - Use a utility knife to peel one corner of the print, and then use the metal scraper to peel off the rest of the 3D print.